A young person's guide to confidence

 Coaching can give you the skills to help you to increase confidence levels for optimum performance, work to your strengths and challenge interference that can get in the way.
 I have been working in this field since 2000.
 I coach teenagers, adults, couples and businesses and can see how powerful this work can be.

 I have designed a workshop too in this area so if you would like to enhance your skills in a small group environment check out www.mariposacoaching.co.uk/workshops for what's on offer.
-Workshops are also available to book on eventbrite they are 2.5 hours long at an affordable rate.
-Look forward to seeing you!I can tailor it to your school or college needs too.
-If you are interested in personal coaching I offer a free 30 mins phone consultation so don't hesitate to give me a call on 07811 740580.
+I look forward to seeing you!I can tailor it to your school or college needs too.
+If you are interested in personal coaching I offer a free 20 mins phone consultation so don't hesitate to give me a call on 07811 740580.

 Thank you to Emma Tate from www.careersnearhere.com who inspired this blog.